What To Do If You Find A Lump During a Breast Self-Exam?

 “Should the lump turn out to be cancerous, you and your doctor can work together to develop a treatment plan,” Dr. Wilde says.
 Treatment options vary depending on the stage and type of breast cancer.

-If you have a strong family history of breast cancer, talk to your doctor about genetic tests for breast cancer gene mutations.
+If you have a family history of breast cancer, talk to your doctor.
+Ask about genetic tests for breast cancer risk.
+This test looks for changes in genes that can raise the risk of cancer in both women and men.